marshall7m/terraform-aws-landing-zone/modules/base/README.md

 # base

-Create and manage AWS Organization member accounts and apply auditing and compliance services to meet security requirements needed by your organization.
+Create and manage AWS Organization member accounts and apply auditing/compliance services to meet security requirements needed by your organization.

 ## Features
 - Accounts: Creates an AWS Organizations with member accounts.
 See more at `../accounts`